RubyKnight01/LTE-Bufferbloat-Fix/README.md

 ```
 tc -s qdisc show dev ifb4eth0
 ```
-You should get an output like, which confirm SQM is working:
+You should get an output as below, which confirm SQM is working:

 ```
 root@GL-AX1800:~# tc -s qdisc show dev ifb4eth0